JaskRendix/pylpaca/README.md

 ## **Configuration**

 Devices are defined in `config.json`.
-Each entry describes one Alpaca‑exposed device.

 Example: